 COURSE 1: ECI 585- EDUCATION OF EXCEPTIONAL CHILDREN

-Catalog description: Introduction to field of special education.
-Focus on historical overview, definitions and terminology in basic areas of exceptionality; etiological factors in exceptionality; developmental and learning characteristics of each area of exceptionality;and educational settings and strategies employed in special education including Multi-Tiered Systems of Support and Positive Behavior Intervention and Support.
+Catalog Description: Introduction to the field of special education.
+Focus on historical overview, definitions, and terminology in basic areas of exceptionality; etiological factors in exceptionality; developmental and learning characteristics of each area of exceptionality; and educational settings and strategies employed in special education including Multi-Tiered Systems of Support and Positive Behavior Intervention and Support.
 Review of current educational laws and policies affecting special education.

 Objectives of Course:

 - Compare, contrast, and critique perceptions, foundations, and purposes of special education through multiple lenses (e.g., biomedical model, social model, students’ own experience).

 - Describe the ways in which US students are diverse and explain factors that could contribute to equitable and inequitable education.

 - Analyze perspectives on exceptionality and impacts on teaching practices.